 Foster Belonging & Self-Confidence

-Students’ confidence in their abilities, their place in college, and even in the classroom constitutes one of the biggest threats to classroom climate.
+Students’ lack of confidence in their abilities, their place in college, and even in the classroom constitutes one of the biggest threats to classroom climate.
 Instructors can help foster a welcoming climate through concrete strategies that address students’ sense of belonging and self-confidence.

 The following pages will address two psychological phenomena that impact students’ self-confidence and feeling of belonging in the classroom.